SECRETARY OF STATE POLICE

 Throughout the mid 1990's, the Department sustained its efforts in the regulation of the motor vehicle industry, motor vehicle theft investigations, license and title regulations, security at Secretary of State facilities, as well as the Capitol Complex.

-In January of 2005, the General Assembly passed a Supplemental Appropriation for $4.9 million for the purpose of establishing a Capitol Police Department within the Secretary of State.
-This new police force will be assigned to the nine buildings comprising the State Capitol Complex.
-Its primary function will be to ensure public safety, identify and mitigate threats, detect criminal activity and prevent loss of property within the Capitol Complex.
+In January of 2005, the General Assembly passed a Supplemental Appropriation establishing a Capitol Police Department within the Secretary of State.
+This police force is assigned to the nine buildings comprising the State Capitol Complex.
+Its primary function is to ensure public safety, identify and mitigate threats, detect criminal activity and prevent loss of property within the Capitol Complex.

 Tradition, Service, and Dedication